-Join Alan Demafiles for an in-depth discussion in this video Understanding cloth dynamics in C4D, part of Cloth Simulations for Motion Graphics in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Understanding cloth dynamics in C4D, part of Cinema 4D: Cloth Simulations for Motion Graphics.

 - There are several different dynamics engines inside Cinema 4D, and all of them rely on good practices in order to attain good simulations and decent viewport interactivity.
 Because simulations in general can be quite a computationally expensive endeavor, keeping these concepts in mind while building our simulations will allow us to experiment further.
 So this video, we're going to take a look at four different cloth simulations.
 And as you can see here, I've got one that's a three by three, in fact, I'll come over here to Display, and enable gouroud shading with lines so you can see the subdivisions.

 So our first one's three by three, this one's 20 by 20, 50 by 50 and 100 by 100, and I've got cloth tag on each one of those flags, but what I'm going to do is enable the first one, and one of the first concepts that you need to grasp when working with cloth is that it must be on an editable piece of geometry.
 If you notice, this icon here has the points and a polygon in the middle.
 If you were to work with a straight plane, primitive, make this z so it faces us.

 You'll notice you can still tweak out these segments, but they're parametric in nature.
 Meaning you can't dive in to point mode, edge mode, or polygon mode until you make this editable, and you can do that over here by hitting this button or typing the keyboard shortcut C. And once you do that, now you've got access to all the sub-object levels, point, edge and polygon mode.
 So once that's an editable polygon, you can add the cloth tag.